Nowiczok/nlms_filter_acc/docs/modules.md

 - start_outputting_data - control signal, when high module starts spitting out data for compute modules.
 Number of transactions is equal to ceil(h_coefs_count/4), if h_coefs_count id not divisible by 4, missing coefs are zero-padded.
 This signal can not be merged with get_new_x_sample, because one filter iteration (filtration and adaptation) requires data to be outputted two times, once for filtration and once for adaptation.
 If start_outputting_data goes high while new x/d sample is still fetched, module will wait with outputting data until fetching is finished.
 - abort_outputting_data - control signal, when high, module stops data outputting sequence and resets it.
 - abort_processing - control signal, when high, module stops current data outputting sequence, resets it, and resets internal address to new sample.
+- reset_x_d_ptr - resets value of pointer to current x/d sample, issued at the begining of processing
 - reset_x_vals - control signal, module resets values stored in internal memory buff. x_0 and x_thrown_away are also reseted.
 - x_buff_data - input data bus, provides module with new x sample
 - d_buff_data - input data bus, provides module with new d sample